 - In the afternoon travel out of town to see the famous Cu Chi Tunnels, where thousands of Viet Cong soldiers lived during the Vietnam War.
 It's possible to enter a few of the tunnels if you are comfortable with narrow spaces, as well as see exhibitions and videos of the tunnels when they were in use.

 - The evening is at leisure; head to a trendy restaurant or cocktail bar, or try street food near central Ben Thanh Market.

 Cai Be Floating Market Full day / Mekong Delta (B/L)

 - Today we head to Cai Be floating market; to explore the typical Vietnamese life of the Mekong Delta

-- Upon arrival we board a local boat and cruise along the Mekong River to discover the beautiful landscapers and immerse in the local people’s life market with the real trading going on; such as selling; buying; exchanging the fruits; vegetables and other wares from their boats.
+- Board a local boat and cruise along the Mekong River to discover the beautiful landscapes and immerse in the local people’s life market with the real trading going on; such as selling; buying; exchanging the fruits; vegetables and other wares from their boats.

 - We continue our exploration with a pleasant rowing trip down small canals and dense palm trees; experiencing the local villages between the islands to a small islet.

 - Arrive in Tan Phong Island; where we experience how the local people make their living from fruit trees.